 Inheritances in Divorce

 How does this happen?
-One common way an inheritance transmutes into marital property is the commingling of assets in a joint checking account that the spouses share.
-If money comes in and out of the account regularly, it can become impossible to determine which part of the account is separate property and which part is marital property.
+One common way an inheritance transmutes into marital property is the comingling of assets in a joint checking account that the spouses share.
+If money comes in and out of that account regularly, it can become impossible to determine which part of the account is separate property and which is marital property.

-Sometimes an inherited asset, such as a house, can become a mixed asset because the other spouse contributes to mortgage payments or pays to remodel the house.
-In that case, any increase in the value of the house is marital property.
-If you used the inheritance to buy a car that you put in the name of both you and your spouse, or to buy the marital home, this can also turn the inheritance into a piece of marital property that will be equitably divided upon divorce.
+Sometimes, an inherited asset, such as a house, can become a mixed asset because the other spouse contributes to mortgage payments or pays to remodel the house.
+In that case, any increase in the value of the house is considered marital property.
+If you use inheritance monies to purchase a car that you put in the name of both you and your spouse, or to buy the marital home, this can also turn the inheritance into a piece of marital property that will be equitably divided upon divorce.

-An inheritance must be kept separate to maintain its status as separate property.
+An inheritance must be kept completely separate to maintain its status as separate property.
 The separate status can be maintained by putting it in a bank account that is clearly separate property, in your name only.
-If you spend the money, the title to the property you buy must be in your name only to maintain the separate property status.
-In some cases, spouses find it useful to draw up a prenuptial or postnuptial agreement to make it clear that the inheritance is going to remain separate property.
+If you spend the inheritance money to purchase property, the title must be in your name only, and no marital money can be used for that property, in order to maintain the separate property status.
+In some cases, spouses find it useful to draft a prenuptial or postnuptial agreement, to make it clear that the inheritance is going to remain separate property.

-It is common for spouses to disagree about the character of a particular piece of property upon divorce.
-If you are claiming that your inheritance is separate, you may need to prove it and be able to trace its ownership to show it was never mixed with marital property, thereby changing its character.
-Even putting an inheritance check into a joint account for a few days can result in the court later characterizing separate funds as marital funds.Seek Guidance from a Divorce Lawyer in Monmouth County
+It is very common for spouses to disagree about inheritances in divorce.
+If you are claiming that your inheritance is separate, you may need to prove it, and be able to trace its ownership to show that it was never mixed with marital property, t hereby changing its character.
+Even putting an inheritance check into a joint account for just a few days can result in the court later characterizing these funds as being marital funds subject to distribution.Seek Guidance from a Divorce Lawyer in Middlesex or Monmouth County

-People who are concerned about a divorce can consult the experienced family law attorneys at Goldstein Law Group for advice.
-We run a sophisticated practice in Old Bridge and maintain a satellite office in Freehold, New Jersey.
-We also serve clients in Manalapan, Rumson, and Red Bank, as well as throughout Middlesex County.
-Contact us at 732-967-6777 or via our online form for a free consultation with a Monmouth County attorney.
+People who are concerned about inheritances in divorce can consult the experienced family law attorneys at Goldstein Law Group for advice.
+We run a sophisticated practice with offices in Old Bridge and Brielle, serving clients throughout the Monmouth, Middlesex, and Ocean County areas.
+Contact us at 732-967-6777 or via our online form for a free consultation with an attorney.